 If Mr. Biya and the relevant opposition leaders are able to begin discussions, a successful outcome will depend on significant concessions from both sides.
 The extreme position of many separatists, an independent Anglophone state called Ambazonia, is untenable and would not be accepted by Mr. Biya or the international community.
 On the other hand, the response to December’s devolution bill proves that fundamental change is necessary to appease Cameroon’s English-speakers.
 Returning the country to a federal system (it was shortsightedly transformed into a unitary state in 1972) would preserve ultimate authority in Yaoundé, while still providing those in the Northwest and Southwest with genuine autonomy under a powerful regional government.

 Separatists who have styled themselves as leaders of a newly independent state would be disappointed by the devolution of authority.
-By the same token, it remains questionable whether Mr. Biya would be willing to relinquish control after forty years of accumulating centralised power.
+By the same token, it remains questionable whether Mr. Biya would be willing to relinquish control after forty years of accumulating centralized power.
 The three years of violence and disorder have been bad for Cameroon and its Anglophone regions.
 Each escalation, troop deployment and human rights violation has merely exacerbated the conflict.
 This crisis will only end when the relevant parties are willing to make concessions through real dialogue instead of political performance.